kanishka-coder0809/News-App/README.md

 ✅ **Search Functionality** – Find news articles related to specific topics
 ✅ **Category-Based Filtering** – Browse news from categories like **Technology, Sports, Business, Entertainment**, and more
 ✅ **Interactive UI** – A clean, responsive, and user-friendly interface
-✅ **Live Demo** – Experience the website in action by cloning the repository

 🚀 Technologies Used